karlwang3420/git_cli_tool/README.md

 2. Build the application
 ```
-go build -o gitswitch.exe
+go build -o git_cli_tool.exe
 ```

 ## Configuration

-GitSwitch uses a YAML configuration file (`gitswitch.yml` by default) to define the branches and repositories to manage.
+GitSwitch uses a YAML configuration file (`git_cli_tool.yml` by default) to define the branches and repositories to manage.

 ### Example Configuration